Seattle

 Frequently Asked Questions About Seattle

-Popular celebrity dining spots in Seattle include Canlis, Dick's Drive-In, Pike Place Chowder.
+Popular celebrity dining spots in Seattle include Canlis, Dick's Drive-In, Taylor Shellfish Oyster Bar.
 See our full guide for more recommendations.

 Visit our Seattle city guide for a complete list of sports teams, venues, and upcoming events.